Philip Brailsford

 Body-worn camera footage

 In January 2016, Mesa Arizona Police Department officers were called to a hotel on a report that someone was pointing a gun out of a window.
 Officers, including Brailsford, located Shaver, and ordered him to exit his hotel room, lie face-down in the hallway, and then crawl towards the officers.
-Shaver reached towards his waistline, and Brailsford shot Shaver, killing him.[2]
+Shaver complied, but reached towards his waistline during the process.
+Brailsford shot Shaver, killing him.[2]

 Response Timeline